Meet our January issue cover star

 This year (I know it sounds crazy) but I’d love to get back into basketball!
 I always loved it when I was younger and it’s something I really want to revisit it again.
 You know, something fun just for me?

-Highlight of your career so far?
+The highlight of your career so far?

 Working closely with John Galliano – that was something special.
 I’ve always admired his work and to build a rapport with him was for sure a highlight.